~Our Nursery~

 At 3 weeks old we also introduce food - a sloppy mixture of blended Purina ProPlan and goat's milk yogurt to start.
 The first meal is always very messy and adorable!
 As they grow, we use meal time to introduce mild challenges to the puppies for even more mental stimulation - sometimes they'll have to climb over or go around a barrier to reach their food dish.
 Other days they have to use their nose to find the food.
 These exercises mold their brains and have lasting positive effects throughout their lives.
 As the puppies get older, we incorporate small amounts of a variety of foods - raw meat as well as healthy veggies - into their ProPlan puppy food and goat's yogurt meals.
 They love the variety and we like that it gets their digestive systems used to different foods.

 When puppies are 5 weeks old, we start taking them outside for supervised play in our yard.
 They thoroughly enjoy this!
-Our fenced yard area includes tunnels, ramps, a dog door leading back inside, and a ball pit.
+Our fenced puppy area includes tunnels, ramps, slides, a puppy clubhouse and a ball pit.
 Weather permitting we also introduce them to water with our baby pool.
 Their outdoor play exposes them to a whole new set of sights, sounds, and smells, and also solidifies what we started indoors for potty training.

 At 5-6 weeks, the babies start spending more time outside of the nursery to explore our living room, dining room, and kitchen.
 A vacuum cleaner may be turned on and left running while puppies are playing in the same room.
 I sweep the floor and run the dishwasher.
 We play music or turn the T.V. on to expose them to different sounds.
 Friends visit to socialize the litter, and families who are receiving a puppy from the litter get to meet the babies for the first time.
 Our other adult dogs are introduced for supervised play, and teach them a lot about dog behavior and communication.
 We also take the puppies for short car rides.
 They learn about daily life pretty quickly and by 8 weeks are well adjusted to just about anything they will face in their new homes.